baijum/muthukadan.net/_posts/2014-11-28-an-introduction-to-go-programming.markdown

 ## Building and Running Program

-You run the program using `go run hello.go` command.
+As you can see that can run the program using `go run hello.go` command.
 You can also build (compile) and run the binary like this in GNU/Linux:

 {% highlight bash %}
 go build hello.go
 ./hello
 {% endhighlight %}

+The first command produce a binary and second comand is executing that binary.
 You can do the same thing in Windows like this:

 {% highlight batch %}
 go build hello.go
 hello.exe
 {% endhighlight %}

-The `go build` command produce a binary file which is native to the operating system and the architecture of the CPU (i386, x86_64 etc.)
+The `go build` command produce a binary file native to the operating system and the architecture of the CPU (i386, x86_64 etc.)